Kaizenji/kaiz-downloader/README.md

 * You can see the raw `response.data` in `console.log` along with the `metadata` from selected platforms.

 ## Issues :
-* If you notice this npm package has troubleshooting feel free to reach me out.
+* If you notice this `NPM package` has troubleshooting feel free to reach me out.

 * Contact: [Facebook](https://www.facebook.com/known.as.kaizenji)